agaber/http-clients/java/README.md

 #### Motivation

-This app is just a reference for how to make REST API calls in a Spring Boot app with Spring Boot and Reactive/WebFlux including unit tests.
+This app is just a reference for how to make REST API calls in a Spring Boot app with Reactive/WebFlux including unit tests.

 It calls the MLB Stats API to lookup team and player information.